- How Cooperation Model Influences Outsourcing Rates

 You can find both surprisingly cheap and outrageously expensive engineers in any country.
 But one thing is certain—great developers are expensive everywhere.

-Currently, there’s more than 1 million of software developers in the Eastern Europe, which makes the region an attractive outsourcing destination.
+Currently, there’s more than 1 million of software developers in Eastern Europe, which makes the region an attractive outsourcing destination.
 Density of software developers in Eastern Europe is relatively high–there are 1.3 developers for every 100 people.
-Ukraine takes the second place by number of software developers, which makes 166,000 experts, only giving way to Poland with 254,000 software developers.
+Ukraine takes the second place by the number of software developers, which makes 166,000 experts, only giving way to Poland with 254,000 software developers.
 By the way, due to the high number of tech universities the number of Eastern European developers keeps growing annually.
 Software developers in Ukraine, Russia, or Belarus boast high education, English skills, and advanced programming abilities.
 Because of these factors, the demand for Eastern European developers in the region continues to increase.
-Offshore development rates in Eastern Europe are between $25 and $50 per hour, but if you use an outstaffing model and select junior engineers, the rate for offshore developers may be as little as $18 per hour.
+IT Outsourcing prices in Eastern Europe are between $25 and $50 per hour, but if you use an outstaffing model and select junior engineers, the rate for offshore developers may be as little as $18 per hour.

 Outsourcing Rates in Eastern Europe